dannyvelas/Star-Command/README.md

 <summary><h2>Set up Proxmox with Ansible</h2></summary>

 - If your public key is anything other than `~/.ssh/id_ed25519.pub`, change it in `./ansible/setup-proxmox.yml`.
-- Run `ansible-playbook -i ansible/inventory.ini ansible/setup-proxmox.yml -u root`, this will:
+- Run `ansible-playbook -i ansible/inventory.ini ansible/setup-proxmox.yml -u root --ask-vault-pass`, this will:
   - Install `sudo`.
   - Create an `admin` user with full `sudo` permissions, that can log-in via SSH with the same key as root.
   - Harden SSH access so that root and password logins become not permitted.